-During Q1 you will learn key concepts that are applied to a diverse set of real life applications across the Civil Engineering and Geosciences faculty.
-In a typical week you will be introduced to new theory, practice it on your own through a series of exercises and work together with teachers and classmates in a medium-sized classroom setting.
+In a typical week you will be introduced to new theory, practice it on your own through a series of exercises and work on real data sets and models together with teachers and classmates in a medium-sized classroom setting.
 At the end of each week you will apply these concepts in a project along with a group of fellow students.
-You will also have weekly coding assignments to build your programming skills in a way that will help you apply the methods learned in MUDE using real data sets and models, as well as prepare you for your future MSc thesis work.
+You will also have weekly coding assignments to build your programming skills in a way that will help you apply the methods learned in MUDE, as well as prepare you for your future MSc thesis work.

 Parallel to this faculty module the first two periods will include a Programme module for only Environmental Engineering students focusing on the fundamentals of Environmental Engineering, such as the transport of contaminants between water, air and soil or (bio)chemical conversion processes within the environment.
 Also the impact of human interference on the environment will be discussed, its translation into legislation and the ethical considerations related to decision-making.
 Study topics will be addressed in the light of changing needs of societies, economic considerations and the United Nations sustainable development goals.

 During the rest of the year you will follow track specific courses of one of the following tracks: